본문 바로가기

 When rescued, the turtle exhibited an extreme aversion to light, and its shell was found to be deformed.
 After the rescue, it reportedly consumed food rapidly, as if it were starving.

-Environmental educator Mateus Silva Mesquita explained, "The turtle's slow metabolism is key to its long-term survival," adding, "In a dark and humid environment, turtles can enter a state of metabolic suppression similar to hibernation, drastically reducing energy consumption."
-He also analyzed that the turtle’s ability to consume a variety of sources, such as plants, insects, and feces, likely contributed to its prolonged survival.
+Environmental educator Mateus Silva Mesquita explained, "The turtle's slow metabolism is key to its long-term survival," adding, "In a dark and humid environment, turtles can enter a state of metabolic suppression similar to hibernation, which greatly reduces energy consumption."
+He also analyzed that the turtle's ability to consume a variety of food sources-including plants, insects, and feces-likely contributed to its prolonged survival.

 As cold-blooded animals, turtles rely on external conditions to regulate their body temperature, resulting in a much lower basal metabolic rate than mammals.
 This means they use less energy and can survive for extended periods without eating.